chrisabbotthauxwell/ProductsService/README.md

 - Simple logging implemented.
 More complex logging could be implemented using [Serilog](https://serilog.net/)

 ### Logging for local development
 - Console sink only.
 - Debug level logging for visibility of all levels of log output.
-- Fast, visible, and file-persistent logs with no cloud dependency.
+- Fast, visible console logs with no cloud dependency.

 ### Logging for Azure deployments
 - Console sink only.
 - Information level logging.
-- Centralized, queryable logs with correlation across services using Dapr Observability, Application Insights, and Azure Monitor for both logs and distributed tracing.
+- Centralized, queryable logs with correlation across services using Dapr Observability, with distributed logs, metrics and tracing sent to Open Telemetry endpoints for analysis using Application Insights and Azure Monitor.
-- Dapr sidecars in ACA automatically export logs, metrics, and traces to Azure Monitor/App Insights.
-- For distributed tracing, logs should correlation IDs or trace context.
-This is supported by default when using Dapr and App Insights.
-No extra code is needed, console output must be JSON.
+  - `Azure.Monitor.OpenTelemetry.AspNetCore` enabled in application code
+  - Open Telemetry enabled in Container App Environment
+  - Distributed traces visible in Application Insights > Logs >`traces`

 ## Code changes
 Trunk based development -> Commit changes to `main` and push to origin